kemlo77/polyomino/README.md

 # A Polyomino Generator
 This is originally a project I made in june 2011.
-I thougt i might be fun to refactor it.
+Then I refactored it in may 2023.

 ## How
 Developed in Typescript and taking advantage of the HTMLCanvasElement.